AroMorin/DNNOP/README.md

 updates are always incremental and continuous.
 Features are integrated constantly into the repo, rather than in batches.

-In addition, the scripts are formatted using YAPF with Google format.
-They are always checked for style using pylint, as well.
+In addition, the scripts are formatted using YAPF following Google style.
+They are always lint checked using pylint, as well.
 Naming conventions for Python should be followed, within reason.